jefdaj/gander/README.md

 The stack install has been tested on Mac OSX and Linux machines.
 There are currently no plans for Windows support.

-Email me or open an issue if you would like a precompiled binary release added.

 Hash a folder